risevest/octonet/docs/Consumer.md

 import { Logger, Consumer, defaultSerializers } from "@risevest/octonet";
 import amqp from "amqplib";
-import { container } from "./invesify.config";
+import "./wallet.ts"; // needed for initialization of the Wallet event class import { container } from "./invesify.config";
 import { createQueue, Queue } from "./amqp.helper";